AndreiPavlov135/create-github-pages/cv.md

 };
 ```
 8. Higher education (BSUPC)
-9. My English level is A2, but I always try to improve it.
+9. My English level is A2, but I always try to improve it every day.